brunopaiva15/WinPE-Creation-Tool/README.md

 WinPE Creation Tool is a free and open source utility that allows you to create a complete WinPE environment, including a directory, an ISO and a bootable USB key.

+Windows ADK must be installed on your computer.

 ## Import the project

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.